xieweiAlex/English_Learning/words/2023/words-Jan.md

 ## Week 2

+Yes, the word "scruffy" is commonly used.
+It is an adjective used to describe something or someone that is untidy, shabby, or unkempt in appearance.
+You might also describe a room as scruffy if it is cluttered with a lot of old and worn objects, or if it is dirty and in need of cleaning.
+In general, the word "scruffy" conveys a sense of neglect or disrepair.

-He regaled us with some jokes.
+He **regaled** us with some jokes.
-This is the regale of the thought.
+This is the **regale** of the thought.
+He sat with such **regal** dignity.

 Estimates of causes of death are **warped** by media coverage.
 The coverage is itself biased toward **novelty** and **poignancy**.

-If you want to avoid that, you can make clarified butter, or ghee.
+If you want to avoid that, you can make clarified butter, or **ghee**.
 That way, you remove the lactose and proteins, leaving you with pure butterfat.
 Many of you reading through this right now likely don't see the necessity for something like bitcoin in our personal lives; some of you might be occasionally tight on cash, others are living in a first-world **opulence**.

 He is legendary for his fearlessness and **pugnacity**.